RanaMkk/minimo/README.md

 In the future, we plan to implement:

-1. **User Management:** Users can register, log in, and manage their profiles.
+1. **User Authentication and Authorization:** Users can register, log in, and manage their profiles.
 Authentication ensures secure access to the API.

+## To-Do Soon

+We have plans to add the following features soon:

+1. User authentication and authorization
+2. Project comments
+3. Project attachments
+4. User interface

+Feel free to contribute and stay tuned for more updates!